-Notice of 2008 Annual Meeting of Stockholders
+Notice of 2009 Annual Meeting of Stockholders

-The Garden Court Hotel, 520 Cowper Street, Palo Alto, California 94301 Proxy Solicited by Board of Directors for Annual Meeting - June 10, 2008 at 8:30 a.m.
+The Garden Court Hotel, 520 Cowper Street, Palo Alto, California 94301

+Proxy Solicited by Board of Directors for Annual Meeting - June 9, 2009 at 8:30 a.m.
 Pacific Daylight Time

-Gary L. Lauer, Stuart M. Huizinga and Bruce A. Telkamp, or any of them (collectively, the "Proxies"), each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of eHealth, Inc. to be held on June 10, 2008 or at any postponement or adjournment thereof.
+Gary L. Lauer, Stuart M. Huizinga and Bruce A. Telkamp, or any of them (collectively, the "Proxies"), each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of eHealth, Inc. to be held on June 9, 2009 or at any postponement or adjournment thereof.

 Shares represented by this proxy will be voted as directed by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR the election of the nominated directors and FOR the ratification of Ernst & Young LLP as the independent registered public accounting firm of eHealth, Inc. for the fiscal year ending December 31, 2008.
+If no such directions are indicated, the Proxies will have authority to vote FOR the election of the nominated directors, FOR the ratification of Ernst & Young LLP as the independent registered public accounting firm of eHealth, Inc. for the fiscal year ending December 31, 2009, and FOR the approval of the eHealth, Inc. Performance Bonus Plan to permit the payment of cash bonuses that qualify as deductible performance-based compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended.